qdm12/gluetun/README.md

     Note that you can:
     - Change the many [environment variables](#environment-variables) available
     - Use `-p 8888:8888/tcp` to access the HTTP web proxy (and put your LAN in `EXTRA_SUBNETS` environment variable)
+    - Use `-p 8388:8388/tcp -p 8388:8388/udp` to access the SOCKS5 proxy (and put your LAN in `EXTRA_SUBNETS` environment variable)
     - Pass additional arguments to *openvpn* using Docker's command function (commands after the image name)

 ## Testing